 2021 Voter Information

-What?
-1. CMU is a school that votes.
+CMU is a school that votes.

-CMU, the Leadership Institute, Safari and IMPACT believe promoting a spirit of civic engagement on Central’s campus is critical.
+CMU, the Leadership Institute, Safari, and IMPACT believe promoting a spirit of civic engagement on Central’s campus is critical.

 Ask your participants to share their opinions on voting.
-Without starting a conversation about political views and party affiliation, engage your students on how they feel about voting.
+Without starting a conversation about political views and party affiliation, engage your students in how they feel about voting.
 Do they plan on voting?
 Does it matter?
 Why should we or shouldn’t we be voting?

 Help your participants understand the importance of voting.
 Here are some strategies to help them make the connection: